 selecting Undergraduate Teaching Assistants for the winter of 2014.

 The requirements for being a UTA in the Program in Biology are set by the faculty involved with the courses.
 For Biology 171, the Dept. of Ecology & Evolutionary Biology faculty set the requirements.
-As such, requirements may change.
-However, this is the most updated version as of March 2013.
+As such, requirements may change, however, this is the most updated version as of September 2013:

 What do we look for in applicants for UTA positions in Biology 171?

-4 Willingness to engage in, fulfill, and strive for excellence in all UTA responsibilities.
-If you are interested in being a UTA, please apply through the Program
+If you are interested in being a UTA, please apply through the Program in Biology site.